dmt-software/import-reader/README.md

 ### DecoratorException

-This exception happens "silently": it triggers a user warning and continues the reading process.
-This makes it possible to have the output send to STDOUT/STDERR depending on the server configuration and error reporting setting.
+This exception happens silently.
+It triggers a user warning and continues the reading process.
+Depending on you server configuration this warning is ignored or send to STDOUT or STDERR.

 ### Other Exceptions or Errors

-Any other kind of failures are (most likely) problems that are caused by implementing this software incorrect.
+Any other kind of failures are (most likely) problems that are caused by configuration faults or when this software is implemented incorrect.